eveneeds/sample-rails-apps/custom_model_classes/README.markdown

 # Custom model classes

 Use a class other than ActiveRecord as your model backend.
-You can adapt this system to use text files, csv files, or anything you can parse, as your data storage.
+This particular system, YamlRecord, stores stuff as YAML in db/[model name].yml.
+You can adapt this system to use text files, csv files - basically anything you can parse - as your data storage.

 # TODO when running the app